-Below we look at famous Crete.
+Famous Crete.
 These are some of the notorious, well-known, well-loved, talented or controversial figures of Crete, both from history and modern times.
 On our trivia pages we take a more light-hearted look at celebrities connected to Crete.

 Domenikos Theotokopoulos was born in Crete in 1541, studied and became a master painter in Iraklion as part of the Cretan School of art, flourishing in Post Byzantine culture.

 Theotokopoulos became known as "El Greco" when he went to study in Venice and later Rome in Italy, then to Madrid and Toledo in Spain.

 See more about El Greco on our dedicated page.

 Nikos Kazantzakis... poet, novelist, essayist and playwright is one of Greece’s most famous writers.

 Kazantzakis Καζαντζάκη wrote many diverse works, including the novels for which he is commonly known.